Emo Hair: Iconic Cuts & How to Style Them

 How do I get the emo fringe?

-Ask for a long, side-swept fringe with choppy layers, then style it by flat-ironing the fringe sleek and sweeping it across one eye.
-Texturizing wax in the rest of the hair completes the look.
+Ask your stylist for a long, side-swept fringe with choppy layers, then style it by flat-ironing the fringe sleek and sweeping it across one eye.
+Texturizing wax worked through the rest of the hair finishes the look.

 Does emo hair have to be black?

-No. Jet black is the classic base, but emo hair often features bright streaks of pink, blue, purple, or bleached blonde.
-Some people skip black entirely in favor of bold all-over color.
+No. Jet black is the classic base, but emo hair often carries bright streaks of pink, blue, purple, or bleached blonde.
+Some people skip black altogether in favor of bold all-over color.

 Is emo hair hard to maintain?

 It can be.
-The style needs regular flat-ironing and styling, and bright dyes fade quickly, so they require touch-ups and color-safe care.
+The style needs regular flat-ironing and styling, and bright dyes fade quickly, calling for touch-ups and color-safe care.
 The dramatic look rewards the effort, though.

 Can guys have emo hair?

 Absolutely.
 The side-swept emo fringe has always been popular across genders and was one of the defining looks for guys in the 2000s scene.
-The modern revival continues that tradition.
+The modern revival keeps that tradition going.

 The Bottom Line

 Emo hair is the subculture’s most recognizable signature: a sleek side fringe, choppy layers, jet-black color, and a bright streak of personality.
-Whether you want the classic 2000s cut or a modern curtain-fringe update, the formula is simple to follow.
+Whether you go for the classic 2000s cut or a modern curtain-fringe update, the formula stays simple to follow.
 Round out the look with our emo fashion guide and the full story of emo culture.

 How useful was this post?